This document provides a guide to installing OpenOCD for ESP32-S2 and debugging using GDB. The document is structured as follows:

-Espressif has ported OpenOCD to support the ESP32-S2 processor and the multicore FreeRTOS, which will be the foundation of most ESP32-S2 apps, and has written some tools to help with features OpenOCD does not support natively.
+Espressif has ported OpenOCD to support the ESP32-S2 processor and the multi-core FreeRTOS （which is the foundation of most ESP32-S2 apps).
+Additionally, some extra tools have been written to provide extra features that OpenOCD does not support natively.

-Screenshots presented in this document have been made for Eclipse Neon 3 running on Ubuntu 16.04 LTE.
-There may be some small differences in what a particular user interface looks like, depending on whether you are using Windows, MacOS or Linux and / or a different release of Eclipse.
+Screenshots presented in this document have been made for Eclipse Neon 3 running on Ubuntu 16.04 LTS.
+There may be some small differences in what a particular user interface looks like, depending on whether you are using Windows, macOS or Linux and / or a different release of Eclipse.

 How it Works?¶

-The key software and hardware to perform debugging of ESP32-S2 with OpenOCD over JTAG (Joint Test Action Group) interface is presented below and includes xtensa-esp32s2-elf-gdb debugger, OpenOCD on chip debugger and JTAG adapter connected to ESP32-S2 target.
+The key software and hardware components that perform debugging of ESP32-S2 with OpenOCD over JTAG (Joint Test Action Group) interface is presented in the diagram below under the “Debugging With JTAG” label.
+These components include xtensa-esp32s2-elf-gdb debugger, OpenOCD on chip debugger, and the JTAG adapter connected to ESP32-S2 target.

-Under “Application Loading and Monitoring” there is another software and hardware to compile, build and flash application to ESP32-S2, as well as to provide means to monitor diagnostic messages from ESP32-S2.
+Likewise, the “Application Loading and Monitoring” label indicates the key software and hardware components that allow an application to be compiled, built, and flashed to ESP32-S2, as well as to provide means to monitor diagnostic messages from ESP32-S2.

 Selecting JTAG Adapter¶

-The quickest and most convenient way to start with JTAG debugging is by using ESP-WROVER-KIT.
-Each version of this development board has JTAG interface already build in.
+The quickest and most convenient way to start with JTAG debugging is by using ESP32-S2-Kaluga-1.
+Each version of this development board has JTAG interface already built in.
 No need for an external JTAG adapter and extra wiring / cable to connect JTAG to ESP32-S2.
-WROVER KIT is using FT2232H JTAG interface operating at 20 MHz clock speed, which is difficult to achieve with an external adapter.
+ESP32-S2-Kaluga-1 is using FT2232H JTAG interface operating at 20 MHz clock speed, which is difficult to achieve with an external adapter.

 If you decide to use separate JTAG adapter, look for one that is compatible with both the voltage levels on the ESP32-S2 as well as with the OpenOCD software.
 The JTAG port on the ESP32-S2 is an industry-standard JTAG port which lacks (and does not need) the TRST pin.
 The JTAG I/O pins all are powered from the VDD_3P3_RTC pin (which normally would be powered by a 3.3 V rail) so the JTAG adapter needs to be able to work with JTAG pins in that voltage range.